 “We have 30 people in our program, and if I had enough scholarships available, we could have 1,030,” Andrew Sossin, co-founder of Recovery Unplugged Treatment Center in Fort Lauderdale, Florida, said.
 “We try to make two scholarships available each month, but it depends on bed availability and whether the applicant is ready that day.
 It’s a very tough situation for treatment centers to be in.”

-“I would say we receive an average of 3 to 4 phone calls a day from people who would like information on how they could get a drug rehab scholarship,” Dr. Most said.
-“Unfortunately, we only have space for about 24 scholarship people a year and they aren’t full scholarships.
+“I would say we receive an average of 3 to 4 phone calls a day from people who would like information on how they can get a drug rehab scholarship,” Dr. Most said.
+“Unfortunately, we only have space for about 24 scholarship people a year, and they aren’t full scholarships.
 We try to meet people halfway on the costs.
 If people have a little ‘skin in the game’ so to speak, they tend to be more responsible about their participation in our program.”

 … Or, You Could Move To Gloucester

 There is one other option that is not really practical for people outside of Gloucester, Massachusetts, but still is interesting in what it may mean for the future of drug rehabilitation.